 Training

-POST /api/v1/algorithm-models/<id>/train runs SGD over the observed interactions.
-Weights converge to maximize log-likelihood.
-The training routine’s hyperparameters (learning rate, L2 strength, epoch count) live on model.config:
+POST /api/v1/algorithm-models/{id}/train runs batch gradient descent over the observed interactions, minimizing binary cross-entropy to converge the weights.
+The training routine’s hyperparameters live on model.config:

 Score interpretation